EWM was good to me in the past, too bad I sold it!

 Buy and Hold + Dollar Cost Averaging!

 Essentially I would've more than doubled my investment over 19 years if I just did a 'Buy' and Hold' AND Dollar Cost Averaged!
 Would it have been risky to buy one ETF or stock over the course of 19 years?
 Of course.
 If it had been GE or Ford, well then I'd be kicking myself.
 If it had been AAPL or AMZN then I would've told everyone what a genius I was.

 This is WHY you diversify!
-Across ALL assets types!
+Across ALL asset types!

-Buying ETF’s would been smart here because they’re diversified across a specific sector or group.
-If I had been really keen on Malaysia for the long term, then this would’ve made sense.
-Ideally I should’ve bought some broad based International ETF like Vanguards VXUS or the similiar.
+Buying ETFs would be smart here because they're diversified across a specific sector or group.
+If I had been really keen on Malaysia for the long term, then this would've made sense.
+Ideally, I should've bought some broad-based International ETF like Vanguards VXUS or the similar.

 Woulda, coulda, shoulda.

 It's no use crying over this, the right thing to do is get started now.
 Find some great low-cost ETFs and buy 100 shares in an IRA account.
 Can't afford 100, then buy 20.
 The only winning strategy is to do less in the markets and keep your costs low.